-While adults and teens can talk to one another using cell phones, walkie talkies are a great communication tool for younger children.
+Walkie talkies are a great communication tool for younger children.
 Also known as two-way radios, walkie talkies are devices that can connect to each other using a specific radio frequency.
 They can give your children a sense of independence and security, allowing them to easily contact you from another part of your home or from their friend’s house down the street.
-They offer kids hours of entertainment while playing spies, embarking on a treasure hunt, on a pretend camping trip in the backyard, and more.
+They offer kids hours of entertainment while pretending to be spies, or while embarking on a treasure hunt or a camping trip in the backyard.

 Children’s walkie talkies vary in size, range, and design.
 Some have simple, easy-to-use interfaces, and others offer more advanced features.
-While most walkie talkies are designed for practical use, there are models with add-ons like character designs and voice effects.
+There are also models with add-ons like character designs and voice effects.

-It’s important to note that when using walkie talkies, there’s no guarantee of privacy between the communicating parties.
-Because they operate on public radio channels, it is possible for others to join the channel you and your children are using.
-Many models on the market come with safety features and additional privacy codes that reduce the odds of interference by strangers.
+It’s important to note that walkie talkies operate on public radio channels.
+However, many models come with safety features and additional privacy codes that reduce the odds of interference by strangers.

 Our Top Picks